 Since moving to Hastings, I’ve been working closely with the Hastings Fishermen’s Protection Society (HFPS), updating my earlier images, with the emphasis on the family connections.
 I have also documented the women within the fishing community, who are rarely recognised for their tireless work on shore, work that helps keep the Hastings fishing industry alive and thriving.

-For me, documenting the Hastings fishing community has always been a labour of true photographic love.
-Even when Fishing for Generations is published, I will continue taking photos forever – if not longer.
-As a Thank You to the fishing community for allowing me to take their photos and as a commitment to helping this beleaguered industry, I will make a contribution from the profits of the sale Fishing for Generations to HFPS.
+For me, documenting the Hastings fishing community has been a true labour of love.
+Even with the publication of Generations and Sea Dogs, I will continue taking photos of our fishing community.
+As a Thank You for allowing me to take their photos and as a commitment to helping this beleaguered industry, I will make a contribution from the profits of the sale Generations and Sea Dogs to the Fishermen’s Protection Society.